School absenteeism and student attendance is a complex issue which includes a range of student behaviours including school refusal and truancy.

 This page was last reviewed on 18 Apr 2016 at 10:36AM

 Check out the latest animation on the importance of turning up to school every day.
 It features the voice of rugby league player Sam Thaiday, along with some of your other favourite footy players.
-Look out for more fun materials on why Every day counts.
-We'll keep you posted.
+There are more fun, useful materials on the Every day counts website for students.